 Real-Time Ray Tracing (PC and Mac)

-Ray Tracing is a process in which the software produces a photo-realistic image by calculating the path of light as it travels through the model and bounces off surfaces.
-Older versions of Chief Architect performed traditional CPU Ray Tracing, which can be time-consuming, sometimes hours, depending on your computer hardware and model size.
-Newer versions Chief Architect can perform real-time ray tracing using your computer’s video card (GPU).
-This means you can navigate through the model using the Physically Based (Ray Trace) rendering technique and very quickly get a photo-realistic image of your model.
-Real-time ray tracing was first available in Chief Architect Premier on Windows PCs, starting with version X13, and on Mac computers with version X16.
+Ray Tracing creates photo-realistic views by simulating light as it moves through a model and bounces off of surfaces.
+Older versions of Chief Architect performed traditional CPU ray tracing, which can be time-consuming, sometimes hours, depending on your computer hardware and model size.
+Newer versions of Chief Architect perform real-time ray tracing using the GPU, producing realistic views in seconds with the Physically Based (Ray Trace) technique.
+Real-time ray tracing in Chief Architect was introduced for Windows in Version X13 and for Mac in version X16.

 Real-time ray tracing uses a technology called hardware acceleration, which means the video card has physical circuitry dedicated to tracing rays in a 3D scene.
 API’s available from computer and video card manufacturers allow developers to integrate real-time ray tracing using hardware acceleration into their applications.
 For Windows PC’s, real-time ray tracing using hardware acceleration and APIs has been available since at least 2018.
 On Apple computers, real-time ray tracing using hardware acceleration and APIs has been available since 2023.
 This five-year difference in the availability of real-time ray tracing using hardware acceleration and APIs has resulted in superior technology and faster performance on Windows PC’s.

-Mac computers can still perform real-time ray tracing, however being a newer technology to the Mac platform, the real-time ray tracing speed is slower than Windows PCs.
+Mac computers perform real-time ray tracing, however being a newer technology to the Mac platform the real-time ray tracing speed is slower than Windows PCs.
 That is not to dissuade you from getting a Mac if you prefer Apple computers.
-The introduction of real-time ray tracing on Macs with an M-series chip significantly improves photo-realistic 3D rendering for the Mac platform.
-It will allow you to render photo-realistic scenes in seconds-to-minutes using real-time ray tracing utilizing your computer’s video card versus minutes-to-hours using traditional ray tracing utilizing your computer’s CPU.
-If you are going to be computer shopping for a Mac, we recommend choosing a Mac with at least an M3 chip, but if you are going to be doing a lot of photorealistic 3D rendering you should choose a Mac with an M3 Max 40-core GPU or better.
+Macs with an M-series chip can render photo-realistic views in seconds-to-minutes performing real-time ray tracing utilizing your computer’s video card versus minutes-to-hours performing traditional ray tracing utilizing your computer’s CPU.
+If you are going to be computer shopping for a Mac and you are going to be doing a lot of photorealistic 3D rendering, you should choose a Mac with an M3 Max 40-core GPU or better.

-If you want to check the system specifications on a computer you already have, you can do so by following the instructions in this Knowledge Base Article.
+If you want to check the system specifications on a computer you already have, you can do so by following the instructions in this Knowledge Base Article and download the free trial of the software to evaluate the software’s performance.
 If you have found a computer you like, feel free to contact us and we would be happy to review the system and provide you with feedback.

 Multi-Tasking

 For many, a computer is a multi-functional tool that will perform other important tasks in addition to running Chief Architect.
 For example, you may be using your computer daily for accounting software to run your business, video and photo editing software to provide content for your website, and managing your social media, in addition to running Chief.
-If you are using your computer to run other software and are often multi-tasking with several programs open simultaneously, it is a good idea to consider more RAM.
-Consider between 16GB and 32GB of RAM and lean toward the higher number if you are multi-tasking.
+If you are using your computer to run other software and are often multi-tasking with several programs open simultaneously, it is a good idea to have 32GB of RAM.

 To further increase your productivity, maximize your screen space with a large monitor, or even better two medium sized or large monitors.
 Having ample screen space to clearly see your floor plan views, elevations, and 3D views simultaneously will make it easier and faster to work on the plan.
 Make sure that your video card is powerful enough to handle the monitors you have in mind and, when setting up your system, plug your computer monitors directly into the video card (if applicable).
 If your primary computer is a laptop, a second monitor can be a huge benefit – but make sure your laptop’s graphics card is up to the task.